mshwarzberg/fileManager/README.md

 # fileManager
 This application requires ffmpeg.
+(WINDOWS HOW TO: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/)

+Install server dependencies with "npm i"

+Switch to client directory with "cd client"

-Install dependencies with "npm i" (both for server and client)
+Install client dependencies with "npm i"

-Start server with "npm run server"
+Switch back to server with "cd .."

-Start client with "npm run dev"
+Start server and client simultaneously with "npm run all" in the main directory (not the client folder)